spestana/ribbit-data-examples/README.md

-# Example data analysis and interpretation of Ribbit Network observations
+# Interpretation and analysis of Ribbit Network observations
 ---

 ### Geting started